marc06210/istio-4-dummies/Readme.md

 This repository contains walkthrough samples to put the hand in the world of istio.
 It is mainly oriented on the security part of istio.

-It relies on a java sample that is in the resources folder.
+It relies on a java samples.
+You can find them under the **resources** folder.
 Otherwise we will use samples provided by istio during its installation, mainly
 **sleep** and **httpbin** applications.

 Each folder contains a Readme.md file with instructions and a bit of explainations.